Robinhood vs. Stash

 Fractional shares start at $0.05 for investments that cost $1,000+ per share.

-Stash Subscription fee starts at $1/ month.
-You’ll also bear the standard fees and expenses reflected in the pricing of the ETFs in your account, plus fees for various ancillary services charged by Stash and the Custodian.
+Stash offers access to investment and banking accounts under each subscription plan.
+Each type of account is subject to different regulations and limitations.
+Stash Monthly Subscription Wrap Fee starts at $3/month.
+You’ll also bear the standard fees and expenses reflected in the pricing of ETFs, plus fees for various ancillary services charged by Stash and/or the Custodian.
 Please see the Advisory Agreement for details.
 Other fees apply to the bank account.
 Please see the Deposit Account Agreement.
-Stash offers three plans, starting at just $1/month.
-For more information on each plan, visit our pricing page.

 Find out how Robinhood and Stash stack up against other competition.